EricWVGG/sanity-plugin-next-redirects/README.md

 # sanity-plugin-sanity-next-redirects

-## How it works

-If you’ve ever dealt with an “SEO guy”, you know they are _very_ interested in your redirect table.
+If you’ve ever dealt with an “SEO guy”, you know they are _very_ interested in your redirects table.
 And if you are using NextJS, this means it’s hard-coded, so hands-off to them.

 This plugin…

 - creates a new `Redirects` document type in Sanity
-- which your SEO guy can safely use to create redirects
+- which your SEO guy can safely\* use to create redirects
 - and when your users change slugs on documents, they'll be given a popup asking if a redirect should be _automatically generated_
 - and some potentially cool helpers for your `sitemap.xml` and `rss.xml` feed too!